-For an Alpine destination, diversification is not only a tool to attract diversified tourist targets, but also to promote the spreading of micro-entrepreneurship at the local level and therefore a greater involvement of residents in tourism; new hosting solutions to maximise the value of the local heritage, linking the diverse local resources, are just some of the farm-related tourist activities, which are promoted and encouraged by European legislation.
-They can certainly become tools to regenerate and monitor fragile landscapes that are neglected sometime and that could therefore become the target for sustainable tourism initiatives in the Alps.
+For an Alpine destination diversification is not only a tool to attract diversified tourist targets, but also to promote the spreading of micro-entrepreneurship at the local level and therefore a greater involvement of residents in tourism; new hosting solutions to maximise the value of the local heritage, linking the diverse territorial resources, are just some of the farm-related tourist activities, which are promoted and encouraged by European legislation.
+They can certainly become tools to regenerate and monitor fragile landscapes, sometimes affected by neglect, that could therefore become the target for sustainable tourism initiatives in the Alps.